Is Your Brand Turning Away Talent?

 Maintaining a brand involves more than the above, though, but also taking steps to counter negative publicity, like unfavorable online comments and reviews from dissatisfied employees.
 As this can easily tarnish a brand, it’s important to determine the cause – especially if it happens often – and address it sooner rather than later.
 Or else.

 Beyond this, another brand essential is authenticity.
 In fact, it’s often considered the most important.
 Companies can spin all they want, but bogus messaging eventually backfires.
 Authenticity, on the other hand, is what ultimately builds trust and gets results.
 Not only with current and future customers, but also current and future talent.

-To learn more on how MSI can help you brand for talent success, please contact MSI at email@example.com or call +1 (603) 274 9100
+To learn more on how msi can help you brand for talent success, please contact msi at firstname.lastname@example.org or call +1 (603) 274 9100